FormingWorlds/Obliqua/docs/src/reference/index.md

 ### Reference

-In this component you will be guided through the employed formalism and theoretical background of the `fwlLove` package.
+In this component you will be guided through the employed formalism and theoretical background of the `Obliqua` package.

 - [Rheology](@ref)
 - [Solid-Phase](@ref)